sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 Recent versions of Mastodon allow you to add a security key as a alternate form of a second factor.
 This is totally optional, but I figured I'd cover it.

 Basically, you can also use a physical piece of hardware as your 2nd factor.
 A popular maker of security keys is [Yubikey](https://www.yubico.com/setup/).
 It looks like a thin USB drive you can attach to your key chain.
-Instead of typing in a 6-digit code you see on your phone, you plug your YubiKey into a USB slot on the computer and the YubiKey “sends” a code to Mastodon, proving that the user has the key.
+Instead of typing in a 6-digit token you see on your phone, you plug your YubiKey into a USB slot on the computer and the YubiKey “sends” a code to Mastodon, proving that the user has the key.
 This method is considered more secure and works even if you don’t have you phone or its battery is dead.

 To add a security key as an alternate second-factor for your Mastodon account, head back to the "Two-factor Auth" section of your settings.